 Understanding Long-Tail Keywords

 Long-tail keywords, as the name suggests, are longer, more specific keywords targeted to what your business is selling and typically range from three to four keyword phrases.
-These keyword phrases are commonly used in long-tail SEO practices to increase rankings, visibility, and conversions since they are targeting keywords used by visitors who are closer to a point-of-purchase.
+These keyword phrases are commonly used in long-tail SEO practices to increase rankings, visibility, and conversions since they target keywords used by visitors who are closer to a point of purchase.

 Examples of Long-Tail Keywords

 To get a better idea of what a long-tail keyword looks like, here’s an example.
 We’ve used “marketing jobs” as the primary term.
 Listed below are additional, long-tail keywords related to that topic that can be used for SEO purposes.